erhant/homepage/_posts/personal/hello-world.md

 \end{cases}
 $$

 I also have a tools section, which will have some lightweight tools of any kind (mostly done for my own entertainment or educational purposes).

-Keep an eye out on this blog!
-I plan on writing math - programming - music related stuff here in the times to come.
+You should keep an eye out on this blog, I plan on writing math - programming - music related stuff here in the times to come!